KARTHIKA448/NARUTO_CHARACTER_CHATBOT/README.md

 # NARUTO_CHARACTER_CHATBOT
-NINJA CHAT: An interactive AI chatbot powered by a language model fine-tuned on the Naruto anime series.
-Engage in conversations with your favorite characters using their iconic dialogues.
-Built with Gradio, this project showcases advanced NLP techniques for a unique, fan-centered chatbot experience.
+NINJA CHAT is an interactive AI chatbot powered by a language model fine-tuned on the Naruto anime series.
+This innovative project allows fans to engage in conversations with Naruto, using his iconic dialogues.
+Built with Gradio, NINJA CHAT showcases the integration of advanced Natural Language Processing (NLP) techniques and fine-tuned models for a unique, fan-centered experience.